LaurentTreguier/vscode-uncrustify/README.md

 ## Requirements

 Uncrustify has to be installed on your system in order for the extension to work.
+However, on most Linux distributions and on macOS (if brew is installed), the installation can be handled by the extension automatically.

+If you want or have to install it yourself :
-- Linux : Uncrustify is available in most distributions as a package in the official repositories
+- Linux : Uncrustify is available in most distributions as a package in the official repositories (`apt/yum install uncrustify` or equivalent)
-- Mac OS X : Uncrustify is available through homebrew (see http://macappstore.org/uncrustify)
+- macOS : Uncrustify is available through Homebrew (see http://macappstore.org/uncrustify)
 - Windows : Prebuilt binaries are available on [sourceforge](https://sourceforge.net/projects/uncrustify/files)

 If the executable is not in the PATH environment variable, you must set its path in the settings explicitly.